CT Imaging CMS Opportunities

 1) Attending the Annual Meeting CT-related Miniseminars or Instructional courses.

-There are nearly 100 courses related to CT imaging, with many courses specific to CT, annually at the Annual Meeting & OTO Expo.
+There are over 100 courses related to CT imaging, with many courses specific to CT, annually at the Annual Meeting & OTO Expo.
 Participation in any/all of these courses can provide credit toward the CME requirement.
 A list of CT-related Miniseminars or Instruction courses can be found here.

 Recordings of these courses are available for purchase through the 2012 AAO-HNSF Annual Meeting & OTO EXPO webpage.
 However, CME credit is not available for these recordings